 - If you purchased an individual health insurance policy on your own, the effective date is a bit more complicated.
 If your insurer has specified a “policy year” for your coverage, the new provisions will become effective on that date.
 Otherwise, the new benefits and protections will be added on the date when annual deductibles and annual limits reset each year.
 If your policy does not have an annual deductible or annual limit, these changes will become effective on Jan.
 1, 2011.
 If you have questions about when these provisions will become effective for your policy, contact your insurance company.

-You can also find more information about the PPACA and how it will affect you today and in the future on the National Association of Insurance Commissioners website by going to the special health reform section at http://www.naic.org/index_health_reform_section.htm.
+You can also find more information about the PPACA and how it will affect you today and in the future on the National Association of Insurance Commissioners website by going to the special health reform section at the NAIC website.
 Here you’ll find the latest information on the PPACA implementation; an FAQ for consumers, employers and seniors on the health care reform; timelines for implementation and much more.